TheMarkersFoundation/parser/README.md

-# The Markers Parser for Haskell
+# The Markers Parser made in Haskell

 This is the source code of the **Markers Markup Language** built entirely in Haskell.
 Markers is a new Markup format dedicated for easy of use and simple - but beautiful documentation.